Our Approach to Teaching for Mastery in Mathematics

 - have a ‘can do’ approach

 At SS.
 Mary & John’s Catholic Primary Academy we use a mastery approach to the teaching of mathematics; this means that all children are taught one set of mathematical concepts and the big ideas in mathematics.
 Lessons are carefully crafted, in order to allow all pupils to access these mathematical concepts and ideas and explore the rich connections between them.
-Teachers use a range of high quality resources but are supported by the maths specific subject and pedagogical knowledge within the NCETM professional development materials.
+Teachers use a range of high quality resources and are supported by the New NCETM Curriculum Prioritisation Materails (from September 2021) which outlines maths specific subject and pedagogical knowledge within the NCETM professional development materials and the DfE Non-Statutory Mathematics Guidance.

 We have high expectations of our pupils and strive to make the mathematics curriculum accessible to all.
 Pupils will move through the National Curriculum programme of study at broadly the same pace.
 We recognise that all children need a deep understanding of the mathematics they are learning in order that future learning is built upon firm foundations.